-In your table groups, read through the characteristics of a traditional classroom.
-Next, read through the characteristics of the differentiated classroom.
+- > In your table groups, read through the characteristics of a traditional classroom. - Next, read through the characteristics of the differentiated classroom.

-Slide Traditional vs. Differentiated Comparison Chart
+Slide 32 Traditional vs. Differentiated

 Be creative!
-Make this FUN!
 Develop a demonstration of the characteristics of the traditional classroom vs. the differentiated classroom.